Batene/Bamanankan/README.md

 - RegexpTagger for each form of training (tonal or nontonal, with or without Affixes)

 toolboxreaderRun.py
-- contains function to get the alternative words to one entry in the dictionary
+- contains function to get the alternative words to an entry in the dictionary
+- use to create the DictionaryTagger

 Voting.py
-- implementation of several voting strategies for ensemble combination
+- implementation of several voting strategies of the ensemble combination

 (for further information on the files, look into the files header)